 There’s nothing that says “filial” quite like these nutritious herbal medicines and supplements.
 Just make sure you’re choose a healthful and effective one, instead of the fake supplements my father-in-law took.
 Buy from a large, established supermarket such as Carrefour, Wumei or Hualian.

 Multivitamins and supplements: These score high on the “filial” meter.
 They also usually come with names in English — helpful for any foreigner dazed and confused by Lamb’s placenta or royal jelly.
-You don’t even need to buy them in your home country either; Watson’s sells an excellent line of high-quality vitamins and supplements.
-So do many large supermarkets.
-Amway has some, but a more limited selection.
-That’s why Watson’s K-Lex line is a favorite.
-They have everything from a basic multivitamin to Coenzyme Q10.
-Another bonus of buying in China?
-You don’t have to write out instructions for them in English.
+You don’t even need to buy them in your home country either.
+My preferred choice of vitamins in China comes from the brand By-Health (汤臣倍健) — you can purchase them online on Taobao and also find them in most major supermarkets.

 (Avoid): Clothing: This summer, my husband and I made the mistake of buying bright orange college T-shirts and sweatshirts for grandma and grandpa.
 “Why did you waste your money?” said grandma.
 While she usually says that when we give her any gift, we probably did waste our money on these shirts.